Clicky

 Natural nucleic acids have a higher degree of freedom in their chemical structure.
 This feature is thermodynamically unfavorable for DNA-DNA and RNA-RNA double strand formation (hybridization) and is often subject to degradation by both endo and exonucleases.
 Improving binding affinity (hybridizing capability) is yet unresolved for highly sensitive gene-targeting applications.

-Bridged nucleic acid 2',4'-BNANC (2'-O,4'-aminoethylene bridged nucleic acid) RNA analogue, containing a six-member bridged structure with an N-O linkage, was developed by Professor Emeritus Takeshi Imanishi of Osaka University.
-These novel nucleic acid analogues can be synthesized and incorporated into oligonucleotide.
-When compare to the earlier generation of 2', 4' BNA (LNA)- modified oligonucleotides, 2', 4'-BNANC [N-Me] analogues were found to possess:
+Bridged nucleic acid 2',4'-BNANC (2'-O,4'-aminoethylene bridged nucleic acid) is a compound containing a six-member bridged structure with an N-O linkage.
+This novel nucleic acid analogue can be synthesized and incorporated into oligonucleotides.
+When compared to the earlier generation of LNA, BNA was found to possess:

-These nucleic acid analogs can be easily incorporated into natural oligonucleotide strands.
-They provide flexibility in designing BNA/DNA and BNA/RNA hybrid oligos to satisfy the need for very high and sequence-specific hybridization with natural nucleic acids.
-Additionally, they possess a strong nuclease-resistant property.
-While first generation BNA (also known as LNA) is still used in various applications, Bio-Synthesis Inc. now offers third generation, six member bridged 2', 4' BNANC which has shown to possess superior properties to the earlier generation of locked nucleic acids.
+BNA can be easily incorporated into oligonucleotide strands.
+This feature allows for designing BNA hybrid oligos to satisfy the need for very high and sequence-specific hybridization with nucleic acids.
+Additionally, BNA possesses a strong nuclease-resistant property.
+Due to these outstanding properties, Bio-Synthesis Inc. now offers the third generation BNA (BNANC).

 Synthesis of BNA Oligonucleotides: